 The cobblestone path leads to the complex of Agii Anargyri, with a pretty courtyard in a lush location.
 Note the rare complex of three Byzantine churches and the frescoes.

-The route returns on a farm road, a detour from which on the right will take you to the tower of Paleologos –the largest and one of the best preserved on Naxos.
+The route returns on a farm road, a detour from which on the right will take you to the tower of Paleologos the largest and one of the best preserved on Naxos.

 The cruciform, domed Church of Panagia Orfani is nearby.

-that brings you to the provincial road (bus stop).
+The farm road leads to a footpath that brings you to the provincial road (bus stop).

 Cross the road exactly opposite and walk for a few minutes on the tarmac-paved road that diverts to Sagri.

-around the small pine forest and enter Sagri at the point of the primary school.
+Continue on the cobblestone path around the small pine forest and enter Sagri at the point of the primary school.

 The settlement is of special historical and architectural interest.